 - Paper can be recycled in green-lid slit top bins across campus and also in rolling carts, and secure consoles.
 All paper on campus is shredded and recycled.
 Examples include: white and color paper.

 - Cardboard and Paperboard are recycled by placing them next to your trash/landfill bin.
 Examples include: empty glove boxes, to-go coffee cup sleeves, and broken down shipping boxes.

-- E-waste, batteries and toner are recycled in a variety of locations on campus found in side two of this document.
+- E-waste, batteries and toner are recycled in a variety of locations on campus listed below.
 Examples include: computer mice, toner cartridges, and batteries.

 - Compost is collected in in brown square top containers.
-Examples include: pizaa, paper towels, and food containers specified as compostable.
+Examples include: pizza, paper towels, and food containers specified as compostable.

 - Landfill or trash is placed in black bins around the campus.
 Examples include: gloves, to-go coffee cups (unless specified as compostable) and plastic cutlery.

 - Hard Plastic, Glass, and Metal - Recycle hard plastics, unbroken glass containers, steel, tin, & aluminum containers, and empty, non-hazardous aerosol cans.
 No plastic bags, plastic wrap, Styrofoam, to-go coffee cups, paper towels, snack wrappers, foods or liquids!

 - Plastic Bags - Drop off plastic bags at the “multi-cycler bin" in the Colbert Library lobby pictured on reverse side.